pbloem/kgbench-data/README.md

 ## Legacy

 The following legacy datasets are added as a record, and to check the correct implementations of our baselines.
 In general they are less suitable for benchmarking than the datasets described above.

+### AIFB

+This is the legacy AIFB dataset, but with added datatype annotations.

+### AM1k

+This is the legacy AM dataset